henriqueleite42/anvil/docs/docs/how-it-works.md

 The schema definition is a `.anv` file that describes a domain of your service.
 Each project (micro-service) can have multiple domains in it, and they can be related or not (ideally, if they are in the same project, they should be).

-Think about the `.anv` files like a `schema.prisma` or an OpenApi spec, and from this we generate an infinity of things.
+Think about the `.anv` files like a `schemas.prisma` or an OpenApi spec, and from this we generate an infinity of things.

 ## `.anvilconfig`